 There are different business problems to be solved.

 In these cases you should not separate the data, because you want to be able to share the data between the various users.
 In these cases it is better to use the domain functionality or naming conventions to separate data between users and applications, but still keep the data in one database schema so that it can be shared with other users and applications.

 Once you have setup data separation, you cannot exchange data between the various groups anymore.

-By default, the SC Navigator platform does not separate the data in multiple databases.
+By default, the SC Navigator platform does not separate the data in multiple file systems.
 If you want to activate this functionality, you will need to create a user group with exactly this name Business Unit - Admin in the SC Navigator environment.
-This tells the SC Navigator applications that there will be multiple “Business Units”.
+This tells the SC Navigator applications that there will be multiple "Business Units".
 See User Management in the AIMMS Cloud documentation for instructions.
 Once this group is created, add the users that should be able to manage the creation and deletion of Business Units.

 Users added to this group have access to the data of all Business units, so make sure that only the right users are added to this group.

-Setup User Groups¶
+Setup User Groups

 Once you have created the Business Unit - Admin, you also need to create users and user groups, again see User Management in the AIMMS Cloud documentation for instructions.
 These users and user groups determine which database schema will be used for any given user.